thercpanda/temp-proj/README.md

 Once you have unzipped the file open your console/terminal and navigate into the folder.

-Type "npm install" to get all the required dependencies.
+Type `npm install` to get all the required dependencies.